peacedove/yujenlin/resume.md

    time: Ann Arbor, Fall 2013
    url: stacknshake
    details:
-    - Used Arduino to create an interactive games with DC motors and several sensors.
+    - Used Arduino to create an interactive game with DC motors and several sensors.
     - Designed and created a multiplayer competition of stacking blocks in whole new experience.
     - Designed and created the physical component - an earthquake emulator for wood blocks.
  - name: A Dream Journey In Taipei